26 Different Types of Wasps in Ohio

 They also prey on other small insects, such as aphids, to provide food for their larvae.

-Cuckoo wasps have distinctive characteristics that make them stand out among other types of wasps in Ohio.
+Cuckoo wasps have distinctive characteristics that make them stand out among other wasps in Ohio.

 One of these is their habit of creating nests in cavities.
 This allows them to remain hidden while they search for food and reproduce.